nimadehmamy/Understanding-GCN/README.md

 # Understanding the Representation Power of Graph Neural Networks in Learning Graph Topology

-Code for paper titled [Understanding the Power of Graph Neural Networks in Learning Graph Topology](https://arxiv.org/abs/1907.05008)
+Code for NeurIPS 2019 paper titled [Understanding the Power of Graph Neural Networks in Learning Graph Topology](https://arxiv.org/abs/1907.05008)

 Code is written with Python 3.6.5.